agraef/midizap/README.md

 The ~/.midizaprc file, if it exists, takes priority over /etc/midizaprc, so it becomes your personal default midizap configuration.
 The midizaprc file included in the distribution is really just an example; you're expected to edit this file to adjust the bindings for the MIDI controllers and the applications that you use.

-It is also possible to specify the configuration file to be used, by invoking midizap with the `-r` option on the command line, e.g.: `midizap -r myconfig.midizaprc`.
+It is also possible to specify the configuration file to be used, by invoking midizap with the `-r` option followed by the name of the midizaprc file on the command line.
 This is often used with more specialized configurations dealing with specific applications or MIDI controllers.
+E.g., to try one of sample configurations in the sources: `midizap -r examples/MPKmini2.midizaprc`

 The program automatically reloads the midizaprc file whenever it notices that the file has been changed.
 Thus you can edit the file while the program keeps running, and have the changes take effect immediately without having to restart the program.
 When working on new translations, you may want to run the program in a terminal, and employ some or all of the debugging options explained below to see exactly how your translations are being processed.